-Takoyaki is easily one of Japan’s most common street food dishes, as you can find it all over the country.
-You typically buy it from street side vendors and Japanese kiosks as an easy option to eat on the go.
+Takoyaki is easily one of Japan’s most common street foods, and you can find it all over the country.
+You typically buy it from street-side vendors and Japanese kiosks as an easy option to eat on the go.

 Look for them at the famous Ebisu Bridge at Dotonburi Canal (Namba) with its famous Glicoman backdrop and maze of arcades selling all sorts of weird and wonderful foods.